-The following table sets forth information with respect to the beneficial ownership of our ordinary shares as of November 30, 2017 by:
+The following table sets forth information with respect to the beneficial ownership of our ordinary shares as of December 31, 2017 by:

-- each person or entity known by us to own beneficially 5% or more of our outstanding ordinary shares; - · each of our directors, executive officers and director nominees; and - all of our executive officers, directors and director nominees as a group.
+- each person or entity known by us to own beneficially 5% or more of our outstanding ordinary shares; - each of our directors, executive officers and director nominees; and - all of our executive officers, directors and director nominees as a group.

 The beneficial ownership of our ordinary shares is determined in accordance with the rules of the SEC.
 Under these rules, a person is deemed to be a beneficial owner of a security if that person has or shares voting power, which includes the power to vote or to direct the voting of the security, or investment power, which includes the power to dispose of or to direct the disposition of the security.
-For purposes of the table below, we deem ordinary shares issuable pursuant to options that are currently exercisable or exercisable within 60 days as of November 30, 2017, if any, to be outstanding and to be beneficially owned by the person holding the options or warrants for the purposes of computing the percentage ownership of that person, but we do not treat them as outstanding for the purpose of computing the percentage ownership of any other person.
-The percentage of ordinary shares beneficially owned prior to the offering is based on ordinary shares outstanding as of November 30, 2017, assuming the automatic conversion of our outstanding promissory note between us and our controlling shareholder into an aggregate of ordinary shares immediately prior to the closing of this offering and assuming an initial public offering price of \$ per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
-The percentage of ordinary shares beneficially owned after the offering is based on the number of shares outstanding prior to the offering plus the ordinary shares that we are selling in this offering.
+For purposes of the table below, we deem ordinary shares issuable pursuant to options that are currently exercisable or exercisable within 60 days as of March 20, 2018, if any, to be outstanding and to be beneficially owned by the person holding the options or warrants for the purposes of computing the percentage ownership of that person, but we do not treat them as outstanding for the purpose of computing the percentage ownership of any other person.
+The percentage of ordinary shares beneficially owned is based on 18,922,569 ordinary shares outstanding as of March 24, 2018.

-The percentages of ordinary shares beneficially owned after the offering assume that the underwriters will not exercise their option to purchase additional ordinary shares in the offering.
 Except where otherwise indicated, we believe, based on information furnished to us by such owners, that the beneficial owners of the ordinary shares listed below have sole investment and voting power with respect to such shares.

-Upon the closing of this offering, none of our shareholders will have different voting rights from other shareholders.
+None of our shareholders has different voting rights from other shareholders.
 We are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.

-As of November 30, 2017, there were no U.S. persons that were holders of record of our ordinary shares.
+As of March 24, 2018, there were no U.S. persons that were holders of record of our ordinary shares.